HappyTa/DS_Individual_Project/README.md

 * Global_Sales

 The objective of this project is to answers these 3 question:
-1. Which platform has the highest game sales?
+1. Does a platform affect game sales?
 2. Which column affect sales the most?
 3. Which year has the highest amount of game sales?